100th ANNIVERSARY CINCINNATI WOMEN’S MET

 LOOKING BACK AT 100 YEARS OF WOMEN’S CHAMPIONSHIP GOLF IN CINCINNATI.

-And remember, you only have one chance to play in the 100th Ladies Met.
-Register now.
+You only get one chance to play in the 100th Met!

 The 100th MET registration link will take you to the GCGA website.
 To register, select “Tournaments” on the banner in the top section of the website.
 On the right site shaded box select link “tournament registration".
 (Please note you must register or be registered with ghintpp.com ).
 LOG IN.
 SELECT THE 100TH WOMEN’S MET, and the registration form will come up.”